UCEAP Scholarship FAQs

 Q: How do I apply for a UCEAP Scholarship?

 A: UCEAP has a streamlined online application system for our scholarships.
-You must upload a statement of purpose and a transcript in order for you to be considered for an award.
-Paper documents sent by mail will not be considered.
+You must upload a statement of purpose in order for you to be considered for an award.
 Online applications are required for all our scholarships.

 Q: What should I include in my Statement of Purpose?